lanl/spotlight/README.md

 # Spotlight

-This is a Python package with wrappers around GSAS and Mystic for parallelized optimization of Rietveld refinement plans.
+This is a Python package for parallelized optimization of Rietveld refinement plans.

 ## Installation